flyingcircusio/doc/src/reference/security/data-protection.rst

 deletion and removal are handled appropriately according to their applicable data protection laws.

-However, within the performance of maintenance work it may be necessary that administrators need to enter, change, or delete data records on a low technical level to ensure the continued operation of the overall system.
+However, during maintenance work it may be necessary that administrators need to enter, change, or delete data records on a low technical level to ensure the continued operation of the overall system.
 This will only happen after having informed the affected customers and having documented this